-Bergamot is a citrus fruit that grows primarily in southern Italy.
+Bergamot is a citrus fruit that primarily grows in southern Italy.
 Supplementing with bergamot may help reduce inflammation, lower blood glucose, and help prevent cardiovascular disease.

 Citrus fruits such as bergamot are rich in flavonoids, which promote immune response and heart health.
 Bergamot may also have antioxidant and anti-inflammatory properties and may help lower cholesterol.